4.18 Ongoing Case Planning

 9. This includes both the family and OOHC youth portions of the case plan.

-11. The case plan will be reflective of both the court and agency goal.
-This will document concurrent planning and the agency's efforts to establish pemanency in a timely manner.
+11. The case plan will be reflective of both the court and agency goals.
+This will document concurrent planning and the agency's efforts to establish permanency in a timely manner.

 Revisions